-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 The four IPv4 octets become an 'IPv4', and the eight 16-bit groups an 'IPv6'.
 The

-IPv4-mapped decode is left to 'isBlockedIP' ('decodeMappedV4'), so a mapped
+embedded-IPv4 decode is left to 'isBlockedIP' ('decodeEmbeddedV4'), so an

-literal is carried here as the IPv6 it textually is and decoded only at the point
+embedding literal is carried here as the IPv6 it textually is and decoded only at

 -}